agenttank/spaceshoot/README.md

 choose 2 player mode

-1 player mode doesn't work right now (memory limit i think)
+1 player mode does not work yet, please fork ;)

-control with motion, shoot with B, ammo is on bottom left
+control with motion (left and right), shoot with B, ammo is on bottom left, try to win, avoid getting hit